 6. Best Weird Restaurant: Los Angeles (LAX)

 You can’t miss the Encounter Restaurant (see photo, upper right); it’s smack in the middle of LAX, looming over the terminals like a giant space ship.
 The futuristic dome structure looks like something the creators of the old Jetson cartoons might have designed and the space age theme carries through to the menu which include a Milky Way cocktail (Absolut vodka and Crème de Cacao).
+UPDATE: Oh, no!
+The iconic eatery closed in January 2014.

 7. Best Airport Nickname: Sioux City, Iowa